TangYihe/CS230/README.md

-# Diffusion Models
+# Conditional Diffusion Models on Emotion Generation
-This is an easy-to-understand implementation of diffusion models within 100 lines of code.
+This is an easy-to-understand implementation of diffusion models within 100 lines of code adapted from https://github.com/tcapelle/Diffusion-Models-pytorch/.
 Different from other implementations, this code doesn't use the lower-bound formulation for sampling and strictly follows Algorithm 1 from the [DDPM](https://arxiv.org/pdf/2006.11239.pdf) paper, which makes it extremely short and easy to follow.
 There are two implementations: `conditional` and `unconditional`.
-Furthermore, the conditional code also implements Classifier-Free-Guidance (CFG) and Exponential-Moving-Average (EMA).
+We use the `conditional` implementation to include the labels for different emotions.
+The conditional code also implements Classifier-Free-Guidance (CFG) and Exponential-Moving-Average (EMA).
 Below you can find two explanation videos for the theory behind diffusion models and the implementation.

 <a href="https://www.youtube.com/watch?v=HoKDTa5jHvg">
    <img alt="Qries" src="https://user-images.githubusercontent.com/61938694/191407922-f613759e-4bea-4ac9-9135-d053a6312421.jpg"